 - Reasonable Authority Figure: Most of the League members who regularly interact with the Team are this.

 - Space Base: The Watchtower

-- Spiritual Successor: to the Justice Society of America, as usual.
+- Spiritual Successor: To the Justice Society of America, as usual.

 - Story-Breaker Power: Probably the reason why most of the League's strongest members get Put on a Bus to space early in season 2.
-Freely admitted by Greg Weisman when it comes to the League's two Green Lanterns: they are frequently off world because they're so powerful that they should be able to neutralize just about anything, but also justified because they're responsible for protecting more than just Earth.
+Freely admitted by Greg Weisman when it comes to the League's two (in season two, three) Green Lanterns: they are frequently off world because they're so powerful that they should be able to neutralize just about anything, but also justified because they're responsible for protecting more than just Earth.

 - Two Girls to a Team: Although there are three female members on the team, which technically means it doesn't count, the full roster is sixteen members so the essential truth of this trope is still in play.
 Interestingly, Wonder Woman seems to be actively working against this, as one of her stated criteria for an ideal new member to the League is that they be a woman to help shift the gender ratio.

 - The Worf Effect: As stated above, the entire League is beaten by the Team in the season 1 finale.
 Justified by the fact that Klarion had to control all of them at once (therefore making it harder to make them each effective in battle), while the Team could take on one to a few at a time.
 Kid Flash comments on this to Artemis.